Firenze, ti amo

 Here, you can immerse yourself in local life and spend hours wandering the charming streets.
 And be sure not to miss the Mercato di Sant’Ambrogio market.

-Advantages of living in Santa Croce:
+Advantages of staying in Santa Croce:

 - Stay in a strategically located accommodation close to the city’s most famous attractions.